 The ScienceDirect platform even has the option to download selected individual articles and book chapters in ePub or Mobipocket format.
-Look under the "More Options" tab to discover whether this exists for your selection when you are downloading from that package.
+Click the "Export" button up near the PDF icon to discover the two options at the bottom of the pop-up menu.

 A few e-Book packages require proprietary readers or present html documents inside a frame, and those will not work at all.
 Of course, any e-book package could switch to an incompatible technology at any time.

 Packages which are known to be problematic are:

 - E-brary - theoretically possible to download some e-books using a personal log on, but availabilty is variable and in pdf "image" only.